StanSvec/linux-installation-scripts/README.md

 Installation Scripts for Debian
 --------------
-Run the commands from the *Installation/Debian* directory (not required for all the commands).
+Run the commands from the *Debian* directory (not required for all the commands).
 ***
 Install **Numix Icons** theme
 ```bash